Holiday Outlook 2021

 Consumers are ready to celebrate this year.
 They want to shop and travel and make merry after more than a year of various forms of pandemic-related abstinence.
 They’re still wary about public-health considerations in the wake of the variants.
 But for many, the vaccine has offered more freedom to participate in the activities they associate with the most wonderful time of the year.

-Consumers will spend an average of $1,447 on gifts, travel and entertainment this year — up more than 20% over last year when the pandemic ground most holiday travel to a standstill.
-Even compared to the pre-pandemic 2019 season however, spending is up 13%, as consumers seek respite at the holidays.
+Consumers will spend an average of $1,447 on gifts, travel and entertainment this year—up more than 20% over last year when the pandemic ground most holiday travel to a standstill.
+However, spending is even up 13% from the 2019, pre-pandemic season, as consumers seek respite at the holidays.

 In fact, after a 2020 holiday season of self-deprivation, consumers plan to pamper themselves this year: They will spend an average of $442 on themselves this holiday, up 48% from 2020 and 28% from 2019.